UnorthodoxThing/frontend-cool-features/loaders/loaders-01/README.md

         }
     }

++ The `.loading-container` has to have a higher `height` than its children elements.
+This way we can set the `transform-origin` property and rotate around the `bottom center` point of the `div`, creating a nice effect.

-`.circle`s are hidden by setting the `scale` property to `0`.
++ `.circle`s are hidden by setting the `scale` property to `0`.
 The `keyframes` "grow" at 50% will scale it back to its initial size (i.e. it'll be setting it to `1`).

-On the 2nd circle we have an `animation-delay` property set.
++ On the 2nd circle we have an `animation-delay` property set.
 It will make the animation start after `0.75` seconds (which is half of the time it takes the animation to complete.
 This way while the first circle is growing, the other one is shrinking).

 ## Credits